|Major Groups > Gilled Mushrooms > Pale-Spored > Omphalinoid > Xeromphalina kauffmanii|

-The very similar Xeromphalina campanella appears on the wood of conifers and has slightly larger spores.
+The very similar Xeromphalina campanella appears on the wood of conifers and has slightly wider spores.

-Ecology: Saprobic on the dead wood of hardwoods; growing in dense clusters (sometimes by the hundreds!) on stumps and logs, or occasionally in small clusters or even alone; spring through fall; widely distributed east of the Rocky Mountains.
+Ecology: Saprobic on the deadwood of hardwoods; growing in dense clusters (sometimes by the hundreds!) on stumps and logs, or occasionally growing in small clusters or even alone; spring through fall; widely distributed east of the Rocky Mountains.
 The illustrated and described collections are from Illinois, Arkansas, Michigan, and Québec.

-Cap: .5-2.5 cm; convex to broadly convex or flat overall, but with a deep central depression; bald; lined or pleated on the margin; brownish yellow, rusty, or yellowish, paler towards the margin; fading.
+Cap: 0.5-2 cm across; convex to broadly convex or flat overall, developing a deep central depression; bald; becoming lined or pleated, especially toward the margin; brownish yellow to brownish orange or orangish brown; paler towards the margin; fading.

-Gills: Running down the stem; more or less distant; with many cross-veins; pale yellow.
+Gills: Running down the stem; close or nearly distant; with many cross-veins; pale yellow; short-gills frequent.

-Stem: 1-4 cm long; 1-2 mm thick; more or less equal, or tapered to the base; rusty yellow above, darker brown below; smooth or finely hairy; rather wiry.
+Stem: 1-2.5 cm long; 1-2 mm thick; more or less equal, or tapered to the base; rusty yellow above, darker brown below; bald, or sometimes with orange basal mycelium; wiry.

 Spore Print: White.

-Microscopic Features: Spores 4-6 x 2.5-3 µ; elliptical; smooth; faintly amyloid.
-Pleuro- and cheilocystidia fusiform to narrowly clavate; up to 27 x 8 µ.
+Microscopic Features: Spores 4.5-6.5 x 2-3 µ; ellipsoid; smooth; weakly to moderately amyloid.
+Pleuro- and cheilocystidia fusiform to narrowly clavate; up to about 30 x 10 µ.
 Caulocystidia clavate to fusiform; thin-walled.
 Clamp connections present.